Tonight's Sky · Netherlands

 Tonight from Amsterdam

-Tonight in Amsterdam, Netherlands, the sun sets at 21:27 local time and astronomical darkness — when even the faintest stars become visible — arrives at 00:46.
-The moon is in waning crescent phase, 11% illuminated.
-No major planets are above the horizon at sunset.
-Sunrise comes at 05:45.
+Tonight in Amsterdam, Netherlands, the sun sets at 22:06 local time and astronomical darkness — when even the faintest stars become visible — arrives at —.
+The moon is in first quarter phase, 63% illuminated.
+4 major planets are above the horizon as night falls.
+Sunrise comes at 05:18.

 At this latitude in summer, astronomical twilight may not end at all on the longest nights — a 'white night' that limits deep-sky observation.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.